sagar100rathod/aerial-drone-imagery-segmentation/README.md

 Both experiments target **24 semantic classes** from the Semantic Drone Dataset, including categories such as paved-area, dirt, grass, vegetation, roof, wall, person, car, bicycle, tree, obstacle, and more.

 ## Dataset

+You can find more details about the training dataset [here](https://ivc.tugraz.at/research-project/semantic-drone-dataset/).

 The experiments use a resized version of the **Semantic Drone Dataset** from TU Graz.